 A capstone course providing in-depth hands-on experience in one of the seven areas of computer information systems: networking, hardware, security, web, project management, database, or programming.
 May be repeated for a maximum of three credits.

 Computer Science

-CS& 141-Computer Science I Java Cr: 5 Wkly hrs: 5 hours Lecture
+CS& 141-Computer Science I Java

 NS - Problem solving methodology and basic programming abilities and concepts in JAVA.
 (Formerly CS 176/MATH 176)